This is a sponsored post on behalf of Diamond Art Club. All opinions are my own because I love giving you helpful tutorials!

 Overall, I think I spent about a month on this project, or about 8-10 hours a week.
 This was a big canvas, but I would totally do a big one again!

 We were all so excited to see the finished project.
 In fact, my daughter asked me to make a video of putting the last diamonds into place so she would miss out.

 Isn't the finished diamond art gorgeous?!

-Do you want to see How to Frame Diamond Art, click here.
+Visit this post to see How to Frame Diamond Art.

 What kind of Diamond Art Kit would you like to make?
 Share and leave a comment below.

 - The Cricut Cutting Machine is easily our favorite crafting tool.
 We use it in so many of our tutorials!